MozeBaltyk/mozebaltyk.github.io/content/posts/howto-customize-feed-rss/index.md

 * Check with RSS reader like *FeedDesk* for Windows or *FreshRSS* for Linux users.

 * Find RSS feed from a blog [here](https://www.rsslookup.com/)

+## Bonus

+Here is the bonus.
+I have create a python script to convert a yaml file to OPML file that I can import it in my *feedDesk*.

+{{< code-snippet yaml-to-opml.py>}}